hellange/arduino/README.md

+weatherstation2:
-weatherstation2 is ready and functional and presented at http://weather-helge.rhcloud.com/ under the "prototype" menu.
+Ready and functional prototype/experiment of a weather station presented at http://weather-helge.rhcloud.com/ under the "prototype" menu.

+weatherstation3 :
-weatherstation3 is based on weatherstation2 and is under constant development.
+Based on weatherstation2 and is under constant development.
 Status is presented at  http://weather-helge.rhcloud.com/.

+lcd_capacitive_multitouch:
+Testing capacitive multitouch on a 7" LCD

+gameduino_test:
+testing Gameduino2